Conditions in detention facilities

 Both facilities are subject to unannounced visits by the National Preventive Mechanism instituted under the Optional Protocol to the United Nations Convention against Torture and implemented by the Office of the Ombudsperson in cooperation with representatives of the civil society.[1]

 The Foreigners Centre is visited by the Ombudsperson approximately once per year.
 The centre is also occasionally visited by international monitoring bodies, including the Council of Europe Committee for the Prevention of Torture (CPT), which last visited it between 28 March and 4 April 2017.[2]
 The CPT did not detect any ill-treatment by the police in the Foreigners Centre.
 They criticised the fact that unaccompanied minors and families with children in the return procedure are regularly detained and recommended that unaccompanied minors are accommodated in an open or semi-open specialised establishment for minors.
 They also noted that detention of children with their parents should be a last resort.[3]
-CPT announced that it will conduct visits in Slovenia in 2024.[4]
+CPT visited Slovenia in 2024 however it did not visit the Asylum home, its branches or the Foreigners centre.[4]

-In 2023, asylum seekers were not detained in large numbers.
+In 2024, asylum applicants were not detained in large numbers.
 During the year, issues with detention conditions were not reported or detected by NGOs as in previous years[5].
-The Ombudsperson did not visit the Foreigners centre in 2023, however it received 2 complaints on mistreatment and abuse by the police in the centre.
-In one case the Ombudsperson did not find any violations by the Police while one case is still being reviewed.[6]
+The Ombudsperson did not visit the Foreigners centre in 2024.[6]

 Activities

-Asylum seekers detained in the Asylum Home have the same rights as other accommodated asylum seekers and can therefore take part in all activities organised in the Asylum Home.
+Asylum applicants detained in the Asylum Home have the same rights as other accommodated asylum applicants and can therefore take part in all activities organised in the Asylum Home.
 In practice, they can also attend activities outside the Asylum Home provided that an official escorts them.

 In the Foreigners Centre, detainees can access the recreational facilities for 2 hours per day.
 The recreational facilities are considered inadequate and one of the main shortcomings in terms of conditions in the centre is that outdoor exercise is only available in a small closed-off courtyard of the centre.
 The centre also holds a bigger and better-equipped playground with a view over the surrounding nature, yet detainees are usually not allowed access as constant supervision would be required to prevent escapes.
 Apart from table tennis in the main accommodation area, other options for indoor exercise are not provided.[7]
 In this context, the Ombudsperson noted in his report following his 2022 visit that the Foreigners Centre should allow residents to engage in more outdoor activities as this would improve their overall well-being.[8]

-The centre has a small library, several television sets and an internet room which is available in accordance with a weekly schedule.[9]
+The centre has a small library, several television sets, a prayer room[9] and an internet room which is available in accordance with a weekly schedule.[10]

 The Foreigners Centre employs five social workers who are available to detainees every day from morning to evening and also organise various activities such as language courses, trainings on hygiene and disease prevention, and sport activities.[11]

-During 2022, different activities were conducted by social workers including: sport activities, language classes, workshops, different courses, cultural events, etc. The Jesuit Refugee Service (JRS) visited the centre once every week and carried out different activities.[11]
+During 2024, different activities were conducted by social workers including: sport activities, language classes, workshops, different courses, cultural events, etc. The Jesuit Refugee Service (JRS) visited the centre once every week and carried out different activities.[12]
+The Islamic community also visited the centre during religious holidays.[13]

 Health care and special needs in detention